 Ministries And Churches To Avoid

-- Take His Heart Ministries and Roy Sauzek[3.1.50] - I worked with this ministry and their teachings for over six years, so I have intimate knowledge of their workings and spiritual guidance, as I used to believe many things they teach.
+- Take His Heart Ministries and Roy Sauzek[3.1.50] - I have a great deal of knowledge of their workings and spiritual guidance, as I used to believe many things they teach.
 Roy is their lead pastor and writes most of the teachings on their website.
-They did get some good guidance from God and truth mixed with false guidance, but I found they are misled by a false-christ spirit and spread a spirit of slavery with their Brideship or three spots teachings, such as mandatory tithing and other mandatory acts.
+They did get some good guidance from God and truth mixed with false guidance, but I found they are misled by a false-christ spirit and spread a spirit of slavery with their Brideship or "three spots" teachings, such as mandatory tithing and other mandatory acts.
 They use a form of guided meditation and emphasize spiritual revelation that is also used by many groups listed here.
 These practices invite demons since it is a form of divination.
-Their website includes a lot of false guidance, like dreams, words, and visions that are not truly from the Lord.
+Take His Heart's website includes a lot of false guidance, like dreams, words, and visions that are not truly from the Lord.